NynsenFaber/learning_DeepGravity/README.md

 Implementation of the Deep Gravity model from
 *Simini, F., Barlacchi, G., Luca, M. et al. A Deep Gravity model for mobility flows generation.
 Nat Commun 12, 6576 (2021). https://doi.org/10.1038/s41467-021-26752-4*

+This served as the base code for my PhD course project at the University of Padova in Deep Learning.

 ## Data Processing
 ### Commuting Flows
 From ISTAT website, download: https://www.istat.it/storage/cartografia/matrici_pendolarismo/matrici-pendolarismo-sezione-censimento-2011.zip